rodigu/crypto-graph-triplets/README.md

 This API is feasible for doing the calculations.
 It also includes non-crypto currencies.
 There are 154 currencies, and 463 possible trades.
+Asset pairs only return possible exchanges, not the price of such exchanges.
+Ticker returns the prices, but it has the same issue as Gemini and Coinbase.

 #### FTX